radicle-dev/heartwood/radicle-cli/examples/rad-init-no-git.md

 ``` (fail)
 $ rad init
-✗ Error: a Git repository was not found at the current path
+✗ Error: a Git repository was not found at the given path
 ```

 Ok so let's initialize one.